 Each month the Department of Motor Vehicles (DMV) is required to furnish to Department of Elections a complete list of all persons who have indicated that they are not a United States citizen to DMV.
-30 The Department of Elections will transmit that information to the appropriate general registrar.
-When notification is received, the following steps should be taken.31
+The Department of Elections will transmit that information to the appropriate general registrar.
+When notification is received, the following steps should be taken.

 - The general registrar is required to mail a notice of pending cancellation to each registered voter identified by DMV as a non-citizen.
-The voter is given 14 days from the date the notice was mailed to return a signed statement affirming citizenship. - VERIS will automatically cancel the registration of any voter who does not respond to the notice within 21 days.
+The voter is given 14 days from the date the notice was mailed to return a signed statement affirming citizenship. - VERIS will automatically cancel the registration of any voter who does not respond to the notice within 21 days. - Non-citizen cancellations are processed through the "Hopper."
+Determine if a registered voter matches the non-citizen information provided by the Department of Elections.
+If so, use "Cancel Voter" to approve the match and cancel the voter's registration.
+Individual voters may also be cancelled through the "Change Status"

-31 See the Code of Virginia $\S 24.2-427$ (B)(1).
+&lt;sup>38 See the Code of Virginia (24.2-427 (B)(1)).

-29 See 52 USC §20507(a)(4); See the Code of Virginia §24.2-427 (B).
+&lt;sup>35 See 52 USC §20507(a)(4); See the Code of Virginia §24.2-427 (B).